Sunset on beach

 Branded Content Writer

 If your great Aussie road trip has brought you to Uluru in the heart of the land Down Under, this pit stop will be a great (and scenic) break from your travels.
 Many have actually mistaken Mount Conner for Uluru, and while it stands a couple of metres shorter than the famed Australian monolith, the views are still pretty unreal.
-The rest area is a small detour off from Lasseter Highway and is situated on a cattle farm.
+The rest area is a small detour off from Lasseter Highway and is situated on a working cattle station that spans over a million acres and doubles as a destination in its own right.
 The private property charges for their powered sites and cabins, but unpowered sites are free.
 They operate on a first-in-best-dressed basis, so try to arrive earlier in the day.
+This one offers unbeatable access to the Red Centre with true blue outback character.

 Where: Curtin Springs Station, Alice Springs region, NT